 Even a person who is completely unfamiliar with “hard” sports, certainly knows the top three exercises, which are indisputably the main ones both in powerlifting and bodybuilding.
-Bench press, deadlift and squat – “base”, which allows you to achieve the maximum possible results.
+Bench press, deadlift, and squat – “base”, which allows you to achieve the maximum possible results.
 In the entire history of sports, exercises have not yet been invented that could more effectively influence such a large number of muscle groups.
-Probably, there is no training program that this three exercises would not include — moreover, this applies to both “drying” and mass gain, both for “lifters” and for bodybuilders.
+Probably, there is no training program that these three exercises would not include — moreover, this applies to both “drying” and mass gain, both for “lifters” and bodybuilders.

 Every athlete who practices bodybuilding knows the purpose of these exercises: bench press – works out the pectoral, standing – back, and squats with a barbell on the shoulders – load legs.
 Naturally, a huge number of muscles are included in the work, to some extent assisting in their implementation.

 Among the exercises of the main three, squats are the most difficult (in all senses) and dangerous.
 They have the most complicated execution technique, the slightest deviation from which is fraught with serious consequences.
 Therefore, we will consider squats with a barbell in more detail.

 No exercise would involve more muscle groups than a squat.
 To one degree or another, more than half of the muscles of our body do the work – in fact, a colossal indicator.